 A popular method is releasing two versions of an app: a free version and a paid version.
 The paid version might remove ads or unlock previously unavailable features.

 Some developers release apps that users pay to download.
-This works well for educational apps and tools, and games with large amounts of content.
+This works well for educational apps, tools, and games with large amounts of content.

 The revenue generated by your app depends on its popularity and the effectiveness of your monetization strategy.
 The drop-off is steep—Google Play’s top 200 apps earn $82,500 a day, while apps at the tail end of the top 800 make $3,500 a day.

 If you don't want to make the numbers on your own, use Bluethrone’s free app valuation tool to estimate a fair value for your app, but if you want to make the numbers, it’s important to look not only at daily and monthly revenue, but also measurements that will help you improve.